 Dual-capacity: An injured employee has a dual-capacity relationship with an employer (e.g. a manufacturing company has a relationship with an employee as both the employer and a manufacturer), so the employee sues the employer in its manufacturing role for benefits.

 - Example: An employee working at battery manufacturing plant is severely injured when a finished battery explodes.
 The employee cannot sue the manufacturing plant in its employer role because he receives workers’ compensation benefits from them, so he files a product liability lawsuit against the manufacturer, claiming the defective battery caused his injury.

 Consequential Bodily Injury: A family member of an injured employee sues the employer for bodily harm incurred as a result of the employee’s injury.
 This could be injury as the result of added stress, such as a stroke or heart attack.

 - Example: A factory employee develops lung cancer from inhaling toxic fumes over a number of years and is no longer able to support his family.
 When his wife learns he has less than six months to live, the overwhelming stress of losing her husband causes a heart attack.
-She survives the incident but sues the factory owner for the medical expenses incurred through the heart attack.
+She survives the incident but sues the factory owner for the medical expenses incurred due to the heart attack.

 Other reasons to purchase Stop Gap Coverage include:

 - You own a workplace or work environment where employees can be potentially injured or killed by hazards and risks around the area.

 - Your business operates in an industry with a higher-than-average risk of injury or death.